JosephChege4/mds_analysis/README.md

 ## Dashboard Preview

-> \[Include a screenshot here of the Power BI dashboard once available.
-You can upload it to GitHub and link it using markdown.]
+> \[I will include a screenshot here of the Power BI dashboard once available.
+It will be uploaded to GitHub and linked using markdown.]

 Key components: